ManjotSingh9/ManjotSingh9/README.md

 - 👀 I’m interested in ... data analysis
 - 🌱 I’m currently learning ... python , sql and c++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... singhmanjot 2508@gmail.com
+- 📫 How to reach me ... singhmanjot2508@gmail.com

 !---